MikhailMS/rust-radius/README.md

 ## Notes
 1. Main core functionality is completed, but there is a chance that I've missed something here and there because it is not needed for my projects yet.
 If this is the case, **raise an issue and I'll see what could be done to get it resolved**
-2. Minimum required version of Rust - `1.43.0`
+2. Minimum required version of Rust:
+  1. `1.43.0` if you want to use `async-radius` feature
+  2. `1.42.0` if you want to use `default`      feature
 3. Big thanks to [pyrad](https://github.com/pyradius/pyrad) and [radius-rust-client](https://github.com/athonet-open/rust-radius-client) projects, which helped me to start this project
 4. Value of **Message-Authenticator** RadiusAttribute won't be validated, because in RADIUS dictionary it has **string** type, however it is not valid ASCII string (**Message-Authenticator** is a HMAC-MD5 hash)